AdenChen27/AdenChen27.github.io/content/theory-reading-25.md

 February 22, 2025:
 - Hayek (1945) The Use of Knowledge in Society
 - Aden Chen presented: Prospect Theory
-- Andrew presented: Almås (2012) Adjusting for Age Effects in Cross-sectional Distributions
+- Andrew Wang presented: Almås (2012) Adjusting for Age Effects in Cross-sectional Distributions

 February 16, 2025:
 - Card and Krueger (1993) Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania